LiTO773/SQLDeveloper-Themes/scripts/README.md

 ## What is this folder for?
-This folder contains all the scripts used for converting schemes/themes from other platforms to the SQL Developer format.
+This folder contains all the scripts used for converting schemes/themes to the SQL Developer format.
 Feel free to use whatever programming language you believe it's best for the job.

 ## Color guide
 SQLDeveloper stores color values in decimal.
-In order to obtain a color, it needs to be inverted, convert to decimal and then subtract 1.
+In order to get the corresponding color value from hexadecimal, it needs to be inverted, then converted to decimal and finally subtracted 1.
+To get a better grasp on how this is done take a look at the examples below:

 Examples: